 A sample of our Deed Of Gift document lays out the agreement when you donate.

 Gifting digital materials?
 This guide may help.

-To make a monetary donation, please contact the Curator (lmthomas AT niu.edu)
+To make a monetary donation, please contact the Curator for more details.

 This subject guide will grow over time.
 For more information about our collections, please click on the tabs above related to your interests!

-We welcome individual researchers, community groups and class visits, at all academic levels, from elementary school through graduate school and beyond.
-We happily create presentations to suit your syllabus.
+We welcome individual researchers, community groups, and class visits at all academic levels, from elementary school through graduate school and beyond.
+We happily create presentations to suit your syllabus or lesson plans.

 You (yes you!) are also welcome to drop by and just visit: we always have an exhibit on display, along with periodicals and catalogs of interest to book lovers.
 Curiosity is reason enough.

 We are happy to assist you in your research, whether you are faculty/staff, a student, or a member of the public.
 Please contact us!

 *This statement taken from University of Idaho Special Collections--they just said it best!

 4th floor of Founders Memorial Library (Rm 403)